2015 CALENDAR LINKS

 This day is the famous Twelfth Night, the last of the 12 days of Christmas, numbering from Christmas day through Jan.
 5. Twelfth Night was -- still is -- believed to be the end of the Christianized yuletide season, the night of one more celebration before Christmas decorations come down, and the Christmas tree and other holiday greenery are removed from the home, on the next day.
 Local customs differ on whether the greenery must or must not be burned, though it is usually agreed that each household must keep a sprig of holly, ivy or mistletoe for good luck until the next Christmas season.
 Other Twelfth Night practices abound in the British isles, including the ceremonial sacrifice of the wren and the distribution of its feathers for the protection of Welsh sailors.

 This day is the birthday of the beloved saint Paramahansa Yogananda (1893), author of Autobiography of a Yogi.
-The superb documentary film biography Awake , with impressive still photos and rare footage of Yogananda and his guru, Sri Yukteswar, has recently been released.
+The superb documentary film biography Awake , with impressive still photos and rare footage of Yogananda and his guru, Sri Yukteswar, was released in 2014.